ROCm/HIP/samples/2_Cookbook/1_hipEvent/Readme.md

 We'll start the timer by calling:
 `  hipEventRecord(start, NULL);`
-in this, the first parameter is the hipEvent_t, will will mark the start of the time from which the measurement has to be performed, while the second parameter has to be of the type hipStream_t.
+in this, the first parameter is the hipEvent_t, which will mark the start of the time from which the measurement has to be performed, while the second parameter has to be of the type hipStream_t.
 In current situation, we have passed NULL (the default stream).
 We will learn about the `hipStream_t` in more detail latter.

 Now, we'll have the operation for which we need to compute the time taken.
 For the case of memory transfer, we'll place the `hipMemcpy`:
 `  hipMemcpy(gpuMatrix, Matrix, NUM*sizeof(float), hipMemcpyHostToDevice);`